hsinming/MagicFormula/README.md

 ## Configuration

-There are three flags to be aware of:
+There are some flags to be aware of:

 * `-c`    Country. ['US', 'TW'], default='US'
 * `-m`    Minimal market cap in USD, default=1000,000,000 USD